The Do’s and Don’ts Post Hair Transplant Surgery

 Taking Necessary Medications

-Once you finish your hair transplant surgery, the clinic will provide you with some medications that include antibiotics, painkillers and vitamin C.
+Once you finish your hair transplant surgery, the clinic will provide you with some medications that include antibiotics, painkillers, and vitamin C.

 You should take these medications as instructed to ensure smooth recovery and avoid any pain or infections.